kwong0419/Memmit/README.md

 Things that you can do with this app:

 - Create user account
-- Post a photo, text, or links on a live feedpage under a certain subreddit
+- Post a photo, text, or links on a live feedpage under a certain submemmit
-- Create a subreddit community
+- Create a submemmit community
-- Search for different kinds of posts based on which subreddit they are listed under
+- Search for filtered posts based on which submemmit they are listed under
+- View a submemmit and its posts